Towards Probing the Diffuse Supernova Neutrino Background in All Flavors: Introduction

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:promise}, we show that the DSNB flux dominates other neutrino fluxes in a narrow energy range.
 In Sec.~\ref{sec:challenges}, we show that detection is much more challenging than this flux dominance suggests.
 But in Sec.~\ref{sec:resolution}, we show that even current data allow a useful limit and that there are promising ways forward with future detectors.
 In Sec.~\ref{sec:conclusions}, we conclude.
-In appendices, we give additional details on our calculations of the DSNB flux, summarize our results for lead-based detectors, and present a new limit on supernova $\nu_x$ emission from SN 1987A.
+In the appendices, we give additional details on our calculations of the DSNB flux, present a new limit on supernova $\nu_x$ emission from SN 1987A, and summarize our results for lead-based detectors.